Pratikramana: Overview

+Sāmāyika

+Pratikramana is also done while performing the sāmāyika (periodic concentration).
+In performing sāmāyika, the śrāvaka has to stand and follow a procedure to begin a sāmāyika.
+Later, 48 minutes after beginning a sāmāyika, the śrāvaka ends the sāmāyika with a procedure.

 Chauvisantho

 Chauvisantho, also called Chaturvinshatistava, means adoration of the twenty-four Tirthankaras.
 While reciting it, Jains show their respect for the Tirthankaras and are reminded of how victorious these Jinas were, who overcame inner enemies like anger, ego, greed, deceit, etc. Chauvisantho encourages Jains to emulate Tirthankars and strive to be like them.

 Pratyakhyan

 This is a formal renunciation of certain activities, which stops or reduces the inflow of karmas to a great extent.
 This activity helps us to learn to control our desires and prepares us for a much bigger renunciation.